chenshipeng/ManageYourStars/README.md

 # ManageYourStars
 ## Description
-manage your stars on github
+ManageYourStars is an iOS app that shows your github infomations.